kferris10/506-final/index.md

 <img src="assets/fig/num2trace.png" title="plot of chunk num2trace" alt="plot of chunk num2trace" style="display: block; margin: auto;" />

-Summaries of the posterior distribution for each of the terms in the model are provided below.
+Summaries of the conditional posterior distributions for each of the terms in the model are provided below.
 It does appear that math scores do tend to increase over time.
 Based on this model and data, there is a 95% chance that moving from one grade to the next is associated with between a 0.97 and 1.07 increase in the true mean math score.

 |id            |   2.5%|    25%|    50%|    75%|  97.5%|
 |:-------------|------:|------:|------:|------:|------:|